 Google’s web crawlers follow links and sitemaps to generate a list of publicly available URLs to visit and index for content.
 This is the first step in the process of being added to Google’s search results.

-A generic term for a website or an app that you have added to your Search Console account.
+A generic term for a website that you have added to your Search Console account.
 You can see a list of your properties on your account homepage.

 Google’s web crawler.
 Google has a few different Googlebots that request your pages as different device types (a smartphone, a feature phone, or a desktop computer) to calculate different search results for users searching on these devices.